SOC - Sociology

 SOC 315.
 Marriage & Families (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Aids students in the acquisition of a sociological perspective of relationship processes as they exist in the United States today.
 Explores dating relationships, mate selection, the transition to parenthood, marital and family interaction, communication and other issues relating to families over the life course.
 Prerequisite: SOC 111.

 SOC 316.
 Men and Masculinities (3).

-General education advanced issues and perspectives course.
+General education social and behavioral sciences advanced issues and perspectives course.
 Cross-listed as WOMS 316.
 Presents the sociological perspective on contemporary masculinities.
-Students are exposed to developmental changes in masculinity across the life course, and such topics as: masculine socialization, race/ethnicity variations, work, relationships, sexualities, media, family and the men's movement.
+Students are exposed to developmental changes in masculinity across the life course and such topics as: masculine socialization, race/ethnicity variations, work, relationships, sexualities, media, family and the men's movement.
 Course includes diversity content.

 SOC 319.
 Sociology of Sexualities (3).